Mianzhu: Culture

+2008 Sichuan earthquake

+The city was heavily damaged during the 2008 Sichuan earthquake.
+Damage included Fuxin Number Two Primary School collapsed.

 Lingguan Tower blaze

-Lingguan Tower complex of Nine Dragons Monastery in Jiulong town, the tallest pre-modern then standing wooden pagoda structure, was a 16-story gold covered pagoda from the Ming Dynasty that burned down on Dec 11, 2017.
+Lingguan Tower complex of Nine Dragons Monastery in Jiulong town, the tallest pre-modern then standing wooden pagoda structure, was a 16-story gold covered pagoda from the Ming Dynasty that burned down on December 11, 2017.
 It was being renovated after the 2008 earthquake damaged it.

 Sports

 The Mianzhu Sports Centre Stadium is located in Mianzhu.
-It has a capacity of 10,000 and it is used mostly for association football.
+It has a capacity of 10,000, and it is used mostly for association football.